 It was clear that Biafra was sacrificed by the powers that be in order for Nigeria, by the elusive gradients of its atomistic composition, to remain perennially in internal straits, hardly proving a powerful force to reckon against European grand designs for continued exploitation of Africa’s resources.
 The world powers understood, as much as the British had purposed, that a bulbous, multi-ethnic, multi-religious nation was only going to end up so fragmented, so perpetually divided, as never to provide the rallying stream for the liberation of the continent from her complicated economic servitude to the West.

-Fifty years later, the lessons have yet to be learned and applied by a new breed of haters of Nigeria’s exercise in fascism, ala MASSOB and IPOB.
-The mouthy propaganda, their appeal to anarchism and insanity, are emblematic of past and present fascist syndromes in Nigeria and the separatism that is bred in the minds and hearts of the constituent parts through lack of faith.
+Fifty years later, the lessons have yet to be learned and applied by a predictable young breed of haters of Nigeria’s exercise in fascism, ala MASSOB and IPOB.
+The mouthy propaganda, their appeal to anarchism and insanity, are emblematic of past and present fascist syndromes in Nigeria, and the separatism that is bred in the minds and hearts of the constituent parts through lack of faith.

 It is not in doubt to even the most casual onlooker that the Nigerian state, as presently constituted, will remain an albatross according to colonial intent and local military designs.
-Smaller nations around it seem contemptuous of the corrupt and inefficient nation dominated by a parasitic horde barely condoned by more than four hundred other ethnicities.
-Only the Igbo of the eastern extraction have drawn the courage to ask for their own nation, challenging the rot and depredation which the British deliberately foisted upon a country where, by spurious geographical politics, it teeters to the verge, while beneficiaries of state capture in the armed forces, senate, ministries, and departments are chanting ‘One Nigeria’ in mindlessness to a deterministic landmine of ultimate perdition.
+Smaller nation states around it have shown contempt and disdain for the corrupt and inefficient giant, dominated by a parasitic feudalist horde, and barely condoned by more than four hundred its many other ethnicities.
+So far in history, only the Igbo of the eastern extraction have drawn the courage to ask -and also war – for their own nation, consistently challenging the rot and depredation which the British deliberately foisted upon a country which, by spurious geographical politics of northern domination, perrennially teeters to the verge, while beneficiaries of state capture in the armed forces, senate, ministries, and departments continue to chant ‘One Nigeria’ in mindlessness to their self- deterministic landmine of ultimate perdition.